Graduate coursework timetable

 A Course Study Guide is produced for each course.
 This document contains vital information including materials, texts, learning outcomes, and details on assessment and must be read by the student.
 It is available on the Wattle course site approximately four weeks before the intensive classes start for intensive courses or by the first day of Semester for semester courses.

-LLM & Grad Certificate of Law (CLAW) program site
+LLM & Grad Certificate of Law (GCLAW) program site

 The ANU College of Law does not offer scholarships for either domestic or international students for completion of a LLM Masters program.